 Laser-Based Navigation System

 Thanks to the adaptability of an AGV’s laser navigation, there is no need for extensive and costly warehouse conversion when integrating an AGV.
 Points of reference throughout the warehouse allow an AGV to easily find its way around any racking configuration, and laser navigation provides exact information about the vehicle’s position within a warehouse.
-The combination of millimeter-precise positioning and flexible warehouse mapping facilitates an AGV’s ability to retrieve and deliver pallets with pin-point accuracy—ensuring a consistent material handling process.
+The combination of millimeter-precise positioning and flexible warehouse mapping facilitates automated pallet jack or AGV’s ability to retrieve and deliver pallets with pin-point accuracy—ensuring a consistent material handling process.

 Logistics Interface System